 How do you know?
 You can never be absolutely certain that what you are reading on the internet is accurate or truthful.
 It's up to you to decide - here's how...

 3. Have you compared it?

-Compare different websites for similar information.
-If they contradict each other, at least one of them must be wrong.
+Use more than one source of information.
+Compare what they say.
+If they contradict each other at least one of them must be wrong.
+Compare some more.

 4. Facts or opinions?